tannerjt/natl-park-gallery/README.md

 ###### Building the Application

+For the sake of brevity, below is an outline of the steps taken to build out this application.
+View source for specific code snippets.

 - add a basemap
 - set extent of map to extent of data using turf.js
 - filter features to exclude geometries that aren't parks (rivers, monuments, etc.)